How it started

 How it’s going

-Our work with Clorox led to the partnership of four of the most trusted companies in professional cleaning – Sodexo, P&G Professional, Clorox and GOJO – all of whom collaborated on our campaign successfully.
+Our work with Clorox led to the partnership of four of the most trusted companies in professional cleaning – Sodexo, P&G Professional, Clorox and GOJO – all of whom collaborated on our program successfully.

 These hospitals effectively increased confidence about the cleaning and safety of their shared and public spaces.
 Many assets we produced are so evergreen that they are still in use five years later.